Stochastic Graphlet Embedding

-The proof of the above theorem is out of the main scope of this paper and further details can be found in~\cite{Weissman2003,Shervashidze2009}.
-However, for having a better understanding on the \thm{thm:sample-compl}, we have constructed the \tab{tab:sample-no} where we have enumerated the values of $M$ for different sets of graphlets in terms of number edges, pairs of confidence and error values.
-For example, there are only $5$ graphlets\footnote{Refer to the article A002905 (\url{http://oeis.org/A002905}) of OEIS (Online Encyclopedia of Integer Sequence) to know more about the number of graphs with a specific number of edges.} with number of edges equal to $4$.
-Hence for a given $\epsilon=0.1$ and $\delta=0.1$, the values of $M$ will be equal to $1154$.
-And the values of $M$ will respectively be $1293$, $4615$ and $5170$ for $(\epsilon=0.1,\delta=0.05)$, $(\epsilon=0.05,\delta=0.1)$ and $(\epsilon=0.05,\delta=0.05)$, $M$ is set to $1293$, $4615$ and $5170$ respectively.
+The proof of the above theorem is out of the main scope of this paper and related background can be found in~\cite{Weissman2003,Shervashidze2009}.
+In order to highlight the benefit of this theorem, we show in \tab{tab:sample-no} different estimates of $M$ w.r.t $\delta$, $\epsilon$ and increasing graph orders.
+For instance, with $4$ edges, only $5$ categories of non-isomorphic graphlets\footnote{Refer to the article A002905 (\url{http://oeis.org/A002905}) of OEIS (Online Encyclopedia of Integer Sequence) to know more about the number of graphs with a specific number of edges.} exist in a given graph $G$; for this setting, when $\epsilon=0.1$ and $\delta=0.1$, the overestimated value of $M$ is set to $1154$.
+For $(\epsilon=0.1,\delta=0.05)$, $(\epsilon=0.05,\delta=0.1)$ and $(\epsilon=0.05,\delta=0.05)$, $M$ is set to $1293$, $4615$ and $5170$ respectively.